Individual - DeductionsLast reviewed - 23 February 2023

 A standard deduction of 50%, with a limit of THB 100,000, is permitted in respect of income from employment.
 Business deductions are not available against employment income.

-Donations in cash to political parties or in cash, assets or other forms of benefit to support activities for raising funds of political parties, up to THB 10,000.
+Donations in cash to political parties or in cash, assets, or other forms of benefit to support activities for raising funds of political parties are deductible up to THB 10,000.

 Life insurance premiums

 Life insurance premiums, in an amount not exceeding THB 100,000, paid by a taxpayer on one's own life are allowed as a deduction, provided that the insurance policies are for a minimum period of ten years and the insurer is carrying on a life insurance business in Thailand.
 If the policy includes a savings plan that provides an annual return to the policy holder exceeding 20% of the annual premium, the entire premium will be non-deductible.